Here is the bottom of a hoof, with the names of the parts:

 I highly recommend that you ask one of your friends to be a "trimming buddy."
 When I was learning, I met for several years with friends to go over their horses' feet, or mine.
 We looked at them carefully and thought together about what was happening in each foot.
 Their input, questions, and support made it possible for me to keep learning and to keep going through discouragements.

 Here is a reasonably healthy coffin bone from a front foot -- top, side, and bottom:

 The hoof is built around the coffin bone.
-The hoof wall and sole are directly attached to its surfaces.
-The toe angle of a well-attached hoof wall must match the angle of the coffin bone; if it is not, there is white line (laminar) separation.
+The hoof wall and sole are attached to its surfaces.
+The toe angle of a well-attached hoof wall must match the angle of the coffin bone; if it does not, there is white line (laminar) separation.

-Surrounding the bone is a layer called the corium which has an extremely dense blood supply.
-The hoof is a high-priority organ for the horse's survival -- only the liver and kidneys have a denser blood supply.
+Surrounding the bone is a thin layer of tissue called the corium which has an extremely dense blood supply.
+The hoof is a high-priority organ for the horse's survival.
 All tissue-building, maintentance, and healing in the foot depend on the constant supply of nutrients brought to the corium by the bloodstream.